helphop/Stats-Preview-Card/README.md

 I learned how to apply a good balance of utility classes without cluttering up the HTML.

 I also found that using the primitive layout structures from Every Layout simplified the process of going from design to development.
 I find I am less overwhelmed with 'how am I going to do this' and more like 'oh that's a stack, and that's a switcher'.

+Finally as per the wisdom of Andy Bell and Heydon Pickering, coding a site from a design is NOT about pixel perfect results.
+We have no control over the devise the user will be viewing the website on.
+Better to give the browser suggestions as to how to layout the site so that every user has a great experience.
+This greatly reduces the amount and complexity of code while keeping the ability to be adaptable.
 ### Continued development

 I need more practice in using this combination of technologies, especially with more challenging designs.